Lucas104-alt/Macer/README.md

 # Macer
-## This is my first Desktop.
-This Desktop is a mix from easy desktop (like gnome) and customization (like Kde)
+## This is my first Composer.
+This Composer is a mix from easy desktop (like gnome) and customization (like Kde)

 ---
-Inspired by the apps from https://nickvision.org/index.html and Gnome :)
+Inspired by Gnome :)
 ---
 Poblems: